-- 9. It has been always been Network Rail policy to close level crossings where practical, and this policy has precedence in Railtrack, British Rail, the British Transport Commission, and prior to nationalisation in 1948.
+- 9. It has been always been Network Rail policy to close level crossings where practical, and this policy has precedents in Railtrack, British Rail, the British Transport Commission, and prior to nationalisation in 1948.
 Recent level crossing closure projects have often focussed on high risk, high usage level crossings, for which bridges or subways have been provided, or on private crossings with landowners willing to release their rights for compensation. - 10.
 The current Order has sought to identify level crossings where closure is possible without providing new structures for crossings of the railway, which can be expensive to construct and maintain.
 The closure may be achieved by extinguishment of a right of way, or diversion to another crossing point.
 Some diversionary routes are being enhanced to ensure that safety and accessibility are maintained and, where reasonable, enhanced.
 The powers will provide for compensation to be paid to affected landowners. - 11.
-The opportunity is also being taken through the Order powers to reduce public crossings to private status, or substitute a highway of a lower category to enable better management of risk. - 12.
-Finally, some anomalous level crossings, such as those where the legal status is unclear, or where the level crossing is not available for use, are being addressed.
+The opportunity is also being taken through the Order powers to reduce public crossings to private status, or substitute a highway of a lower category to enable better management of risk.

-13. The level crossings have been selected on the basis of the nature of the closure solution.
+12. The level crossings have been selected on the basis of the nature of the closure solution.
 The risk score, cost of maintenance, legal status, operational requirements, and potential for the future improvement of a line will vary between crossings.